duckduckgo/duckduckhack-docs/programming-mission/creating-effective-fatheads.md

 Firstly, you can check index pages and content menus for lists of content you can incorporate.
 For example, the navigation menu on the left of [MDN JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/) pages has a list of language entities under "References:".
 Taking note of these and ensuring they are all processed by your parser will go a long way in increasing coverage.

 If creating a programming Fathead, you need to create a `cover/` directory containing one or more text files (`.txt`) that list all the topic titles and language features you need to cover (i.e. the specific keywords ).
-These lists will then be used as Unit tests to help you measure your Fathead's coverage.
 Using the example of a programming language Fathead, this list should come from a source separate to the Fathead source.
 For example, if using MDN you could use the [list of reserved keywords from the ECMA specification](http://ecma-international.org/ecma-262/6.0/#sec-keywords).

-These files should be categorised by entity type to aid validation and Fathead redirect creation.
-As described below, certain filenames can be used to also generate additional redirects.
+These lists are used in two ways:

+- As Unit tests to help measure your Fathead's coverage
+- To generate extra article aliases (redirects) - see below

 ### Example
 The Perl Fathead serves as a great example.
 It has two lists covering functions and special variables.
 The lists can be seen [here](https://github.com/duckduckgo/zeroclickinfo-fathead/tree/c441e54d98b92cabce04154774cfbae485da63bd/lib/fathead/perl_doc/cover).